Ed Delahanty: Early life

 Delahanty attended Cleveland's Central High School and went on to college at St. Joseph's.
 His baseball career started with the semipro Cleveland Shamrocks.
+While growing up Delahanty was neighbors with future major leaguer Tommy Leach.
 He then signed on to play professional baseball with Mansfield of the Ohio State League in 1887.
 Later in the 1887 season, Delahanty played minor league ball in Wheeling, West Virginia.
 Before the 1888 season, the Wheeling team sold Delahanty to the Philadelphia Phillies for $1,900.
 He became the most prominent member of the largest group of siblings ever to play in the major leagues: brothers Frank, Jim, Joe and Tom also spent time in the majors.

 Major league career

 Early career

 The Phillies obtained Delahanty as a replacement for Charlie Ferguson.
 Ferguson was a pitcher who had converted to second base for his final season, but he died early in 1888 from typhoid fever.
 Delahanty was brought in to fill in for him at second base.
 He began his career on May 22, 1888, with the Philadelphia Phillies in the National League (NL), playing 74 games that season with a .228 average, 1 HR, and 31 RBI.
 The next year, in 56 games, he raised his average to .293.

 In 1890, he jumped to the Players' League (PL), but returned to the Phillies the next year when that league folded.
 Upon rejoining the Phillies, he became the team's starting left fielder.
 However, his off-the-field activities and excess consumption of alcohol limited his performance.
 He hit .306 and tallied 6 HR and 91 RBI in 1892.
 During one game that season, St. Louis infielder George Pinkney charged toward home plate, expecting Delahanty to bunt; Delahanty swung and hit a ball that "appeared to have been shot from a cannon", breaking Pinkney's ankle.

 That same year, Delahanty was the victim behind one of "The Most Shameful Home Runs of All Time", according to authors Bruce Nash and Allan Zullo.
 When Delahanty's Phillies hosted the Chicago White Stockings at Philadelphia's Huntingdon Street Grounds in July, Cap Anson hit a fly ball to center field.
 The ball hit a pole and landed right in the "doghouse", a little-known feature of the park that was used to store numbers for the manually run scoreboard.
 Delahanty tried reaching over the "doghouse" and then tried crawling down into it.
 He got stuck, and by the time teammate Sam Thompson had freed Delahanty from the area, Anson had crossed home plate.